General Notes on Manchu Arrows

 Notes on Manchu Arrows

-The Manchu arrows have some unique features that make it quite recognizable when compared to arrows from other cultures.
+The Manchu arrows have some unique features that make them quite recognizable compared to arrows from other cultures.
 Often time, some archers would joking say that the Manchu arrows are not simple arrows but small spears.
 Here are examples of these trademark features:

 1.)
 Long shaft,